Skip to main content

 • Provides a more readable identity than a blockchain address

-• Grants the exclusive right to deploy code under that namespace
+• Grants the exclusive right to deploy code under a matching namespace

 • Can be used in social contexts across the ecosystem